specifically, the source from

 Revenue Service–Criminal Investigation Division, and the U.S. Postal Inspection Service, with

-support of the Securities and Exchange Commission.
+the assistance and support of the Securities and Exchange Commission.
 It is being prosecuted by

 Assistant U.S. Attorneys Timothy C. Rank and John F. Docherty.